Policy 3122PProcedure - Excused & Unexcused Absences

 - assisting the parent or student to obtain supplementary services; or

-- referring the student to a community truancy board.
+- referring the student to a community engagement board.

-Not later than a student’s fifth unexcused absence in a month, the district will:
+Not later than a student’s seventh unexcused absence in a month, the district will:

 - enter into an agreement with the student and parents/guardians that establishes school attendance requirements;

-- refer the student to a community truancy board; or
+- refer the student to a community engagement board; or

 - file a petition to juvenile court (see below).

-A “community truancy board” means a board established pursuant to a memorandum of understanding (MOU) between a juvenile court and the school district and composed of members of the local community in which the student attends school.
-The district will enter into an MOU with the juvenile court in Clark County to establish a community truancy board prior to the 2017-2018 school year.
+A “community engagement board” means a board established pursuant to a memorandum of understanding (MOU) between a juvenile court and the school district and composed of members of the local community in which the student attends school.
+The district will enter into an MOU with the juvenile court in Clark County to establish a community engagement board prior to the 2017-2018 school year.

-No later than the seventh unexcused absence within any month during the current school year or upon the tenth unexcused absence during the current school year, if the district’s attempts to substantially reduce a student’s absences have not been successful and if the student is under the age of seventeen, the district shall file a petition and affidavit for a civil action in juvenile court.
+After the student’s seventh unexcused absence within any month during the current school year and not later than the fifteenth unexcused absence during the current school year, if the district’s attempts to substantially reduce a student’s absences have not been successful and if the student is under the age of seventeen, the district must file a petition and supporting affidavit for a civil action in juvenile court.
+Petition to Juvenile Court

 The petition will contain the following: